apache/skywalking-infra-e2e/test/e2e/README.md

 ## Tips
 - You can use `make e2e-test` to run the test locally
-- you may need to split your PR to pass e2e tests in CI
+- You may need to split your PR to pass e2e tests in CI
 ```
 # /internal/expected.yaml
 args: